avkabanov/widgets-web-service/README.md

 Therefore we don't need to check all widgets if they fall into region or not.

 ### Database storage
-#### get all widgets that fall into the region
-It has been decided to use the same tree-base approach: by iterating over sorted by start-point widgets, if start point (bottom-left point) of some widget is after top-right point of a region - that means this and all following widgets will not fall into the region.
+In order to get all widgets that fall into the region, it has been decided to use the same tree-base approach: by iterating over sorted by start-point widgets, if start point (bottom-left point) of some widget is after top-right point of a region - that means this and all following widgets will not fall into the region.

 In order to have an ability to iterate over sorted by start-point widgets, special column was added to the entity: `startPointSum` and index on that column.